The military commission trying alleged al-Qaeda commander Abd al-Hadi al-Iraqi reconvened from Jan. 7–14.

 Subscribe to this Lawfare contributor via RSS.

-Prosecutors will try for a third time to convict Blackwater guard Nicholas Slatten for his role in the 2007 Nisour Square massacre.
+Former Blackwater guard Nicholas Slatten has been found guilty of murder for his role in the 2007 Nisour Square massacre of Iraqi civilians.